emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner/en/chapter2/lesson3.md

     }

     // storePokemon
-    // Description: Pass in a pokemon resource and
+    // Description: Pass in a Pokemon resource and
     // save it to the contract, mapped by its 'id' pub fun storePokemon(pokemon: @Pokemon) {
         self.storedPokemon[pokemon.details.id] <-! pokemon